Landscape mosaics, biodiversity and ecosystem services

 Agricultural intensification has increasingly led to a loss of non-cultivated habitats and simplification of the landscape, and the elimination of important agro-ecological infrastructures leading to biodiversity loss, which in turn reduces the ecosystem services on which agriculture depends.

 This cluster seeks to understand complex relations between ecosystem services as affected by tree cover loss or gain, and human wellbeing.
 Analyzing these interactions will provide a basis to examine and provide information on their effects on biodiversity, water quantity, quality and regularity flow.
 Tree cover changes also have a direct impact on climate.
-As such, this work interacts with FTA’s work on climate change and value chains, as well as with WLE.
-This knowledge and evidence will be used to mobilize action, as well as inform the trade-offs and synergies required for sustainable use of ecosystem services in meeting optimal human and development needs.
+As such, this work interacts with FTA’s work on climate change and value chains, as well as with the CGIAR Research Program on Water, Land and Ecosystems (WLE).
+This knowledge and evidence will be used to mobilize action, as well as inform the tradeoffs and synergies required for sustainable use of ecosystem services in meeting optimal human and development needs.

 Well-meaning interventions on restoration are often faced with challenges of sustainability and scaling.
 This largely stems from a lack of alignment with local realities and possibilities.
 Work in this cluster explores whether and to what extent ‘restoration’ is feasible, including ways climate change adaptation can be built into traditional ‘steady-state’ or seemingly permanent restoration concepts.